centreon/centreon-documentation/cloud/releases/cloud-release-notes.md

 * **Resources Status**:

-   - In addition to the current view (**All** view), we have added 2 new views allowing users to see only the services (**By Services** view), as well as a view to see the hosts and all their attached services (**By Hosts** view).
+   - In addition to the current view (**All** view), you can now access to two new views to see only the services (**By Services** view), as well as a view to see the hosts and all their attached services (**By Hosts** view).
   These two new views have been designed based on what was done in deprecated pages.
    - We have also completely redesigned filters, making it easier to select resources.

 * **Dashboards Beta**:

-   With Dashboards, effortlessly create and share intuitive dashboards for real-time monitoring of metrics, host/service statuses, and much more.
+   With Dashboards, you can effortlessly create and share intuitive dashboards for real-time monitoring of metrics, host/service statuses, and much more.
 Join our [Dashboards Beta group](https://thewatch.centreon.com/groups/centreon-dashboards-beta-59) on our community platform The Watch!

 ### Centreon Business Edition